Terms and conditions for Ontrack data recovery services

 9. Deletion or return of Personal Data and copies

-9.1 Ontrack shall, at the Customer’s written request, either delete or return all the Protected Data to the Customer in such form as the Customer reasonably requests within a reasonable time after the earlier of: (i) the end of the provision of the relevant data recovery services pursuant to the Terms related to Processing; or (ii) once Processing by Ontrack of any Protected Data is no longer required for the purpose of Ontrack’s performance of its relevant obligations under this Data Processing Agreement, and delete existing copies (unless storage of any Protected Data is required by applicable law and, if so, Ontrack shall inform the Customer of any such requirement).
-Ontrack shall procure that its Sub-Processors shall undertake the same actions with regard to Protected Data.
+Customer in such form as the Customer reasonably requests within a reasonable time after the earlier of: (i) the end of the provision of the relevant data recovery services pursuant to the Terms related to Processing; or (ii) once Processing by Ontrack of any Personal Data is no longer required for the purpose of Ontrack’s performance of its relevant obligations under this Data Processing Agreement, and delete existing copies (unless storage of any Personal Data is required by applicable law and, if so, Ontrack shall inform the Customer of any such requirement).
+Ontrack shall procure that its Sub-Processors shall undertake the same actions with regard to Personal Data.

-9.2 In the event that Protected Data remains within Ontrack’s possession or control for any period longer than 12 (twelve) months without any active instructions from the Customer, Ontrack shall delete such Protected Data.
+9.2 In the event that Personal Data remains within Ontrack’s possession or control for any period longer than 12 (twelve) months without any active instructions from the Customer, Ontrack shall delete such Personal Data.

 10.1 Each Party (the “Indemnifying Party”) shall indemnify and keep indemnified the other Party (the “Indemnified Party”) in respect of all claims, demands, actions, settlements, interest, charges, procedures, expenses, losses and damages suffered or incurred by, awarded against or agreed to be paid by, the Indemnified Party arising from or in connection with the Indemnifying Party’s non-compliance with this Data Processing Agreement and/or breach of Data Protection Laws.